MacareuxDigital/concretecms-backup-shell/README.md

 ### 1st Option

-1st option will determine how much file you want to backup
+1st option will determine how much file you want to back up.

 #### FILES option (default)